yssource/rhai/README.md

 The most important resources to watch out for are:

-* **Memory**: A malicous script may continuously grow a [string], an [array] or [object map] until all memory is consumed.
+* **Memory**: A malicious script may continuously grow a [string], an [array] or [object map] until all memory is consumed.
   It may also create a large [array] or [object map] literal that exhausts all memory during parsing.
-* **CPU**: A malicous script may run an infinite tight loop that consumes all CPU cycles.
+* **CPU**: A malicious script may run an infinite tight loop that consumes all CPU cycles.
-* **Time**: A malicous script may run indefinitely, thereby blocking the calling system which is waiting for a result.
+* **Time**: A malicious script may run indefinitely, thereby blocking the calling system which is waiting for a result.
-* **Stack**: A malicous script may attempt an infinite recursive call that exhausts the call stack.
+* **Stack**: A malicious script may attempt an infinite recursive call that exhausts the call stack.
   Alternatively, it may create a degenerated deep expression with so many levels that the parser exhausts the call stack when parsing the expression; or even deeply-nested statement blocks, if nested deep enough.
-* **Overflows**: A malicous script may deliberately cause numeric over-flows and/or under-flows, divide by zero, and/or create bad floating-point representations, in order to crash the system.
+* **Overflows**: A malicious script may deliberately cause numeric over-flows and/or under-flows, divide by zero, and/or create bad floating-point representations, in order to crash the system.
-* **Files**: A malicous script may continuously [`import`] an external module within an infinite loop, thereby putting heavy load on the file-system (or even the network if the file is not local).
+* **Files**: A malicious script may continuously [`import`] an external module within an infinite loop, thereby putting heavy load on the file-system (or even the network if the file is not local).
   Furthermore, the module script may simply [`import`] itself in an infinite recursion.
   Even when modules are not created from files, they still typically consume a lot of resources to load.
-* **Data**: A malicous script may attempt to read from and/or write to data that it does not own.
+* **Data**: A malicious script may attempt to read from and/or write to data that it does not own.
 If this happens, it is a severe security breach and may put the entire system at risk.

 ### Maximum length of strings